 This is definitely what to do in Park Slope for anyone who loves a good movie experience.

-Another cool thing to do in Park Slope is check out the unique venue, the Montauk Club right by Grand Army Plaza and Prospect Park.
+Another cool thing to do in Park Slope is check out the unique venue and social club, the Montauk Club right by Grand Army Plaza and Prospect Park.

 This amazing social club dates back to 1889 and it started as an exclusive men’s social club for the elite.
-Today, the Montauk Club is used as a venue for various events in this one of a kind Venetial Gothic-style building designed by Francis Kimball.
+Today, the Montauk Club is still a social club, now open to everyone, used as a venue for various events in this one-of-a-kind Venetian Gothic-style building designed by Francis Kimball.

 This is also a great spot to host your own event or you can opt to join one of the events on their calendar from Book Club to 2 for 1 happy hour specials.
-Better yet, you don’t need a membership like the old days.
+But you’ll need to be a member or know a member!
+If you aren’t you can still enjoy the beauty from the exterior like we have so many times.

 If you’re a fan of the HBO series Boardwalk Empire, they filmed scenes of the series right here in Brooklyn’s Montauk Club!